Meet the UVCares team

 Rebekah Subido, EMBA Board President & Executive Director

 Ms. Subido holds an Executive Master of Business Administration and a Bachelor of Science Psychology degree from Washington State University.
+She is also an Adjunct Professor at Washington State University with the Carson College of Business teaching both undergraduate and advanced graduate studies in all areas of business.

 John Fishburne, PhD Board Vice President